Suryanandx/firebase-lyo2/README.md

-# Tests file (Backend)
- 1. cd tests
- 2. npm install
- 3. npm run server

-# install (Main folder)
+#Install and Run
-npm i to install all dependencies

-npm start to run the client
+npm install to install all dependecies npm start to start the application

+email : admin@gmail.com
+password: abcd123